MOXIE Theatre Board of Directors

 Gingy has been involved with theater for much of her life—in school behind the scenes and in front, but since then mostly as an audience member.
 She feels very honored to be a board member of such an outstanding and vibrant company and would like more and more people to know about the theater work being done here as well as the work with San Diego school children.
 She is mostly retired from a life of varied careers from advertising and sales to database consulting.
 When not working with Moxie or going to theater, she enjoys traveling, reading and sharing fun times with her family!

 Jamie has extensive experience at City Hall and with local political campaigns.
-Her most recent role was that of Chief of Staff to former District 3 Councilmember Todd Gloria, who, during his tenure, served in both the interim mayor and Council President capacities.
-Her policy interests include public safety, education, labor, the arts community, and tourism.
-In addition to her work in government, she has been a Lecturer for the Department of Rhetoric and Writing Studies at San Diego State University for over 10 years.
-Jamie was raised in Los Angeles, and came to San Diego to obtain bachelor’s degrees in consumer sciences and English, and a master’s degree in comparative literature.
+Her current role is that of Chief of Staff to Councilmember Barbara Bry, 1st Council District.
+Prior to that, she was Chief of staff to Councilmember Todd Gloria (he currently serves in the State Assembly).
+During his tenure at the City of San Diego, Mr. Gloria served in both the interim mayor and Council President capacities.
+Jamie’s policy interests include public safety, education, labor, the arts community, and tourism.
+In addition to her work in government, she was a Lecturer for the Department of Rhetoric and Writing Studies at San Diego State University for over 10 years.
+Jamie was raised in Los Angeles, and came to San Diego to obtain bachelor’s degrees in consumer sciences and English, and a master’s degree in Comparative Literature.
 Outside of work, she can be found spending time with her family, and performing improvisational comedy.
 Jamie is responsible for the overall management of Councilmember Bry’s staff and the communities she represents in District 1.
 Her issue specialties are related to the Police Department, the City Attorney, Boards and Commissions, and overseeing the internal budget.

 Mayra Garcia has served has on multiple Boards including educational institutions, local and state legal associations, and nonprofit organizations.
 She holds a Juris Doctor from Boston University School of Law, has worked as an Assistant Federal Defender and Deputy Public Defender in San Diego, and currently runs her own practice as a criminal defense attorney.
 She is passionate about fighting for individual rights through her professional work as well as supporting and promoting women, previously as the Board President of Mount Holyoke College Club of San Diego, the first women’s college in America, and presently as the Board Secretary of the MOXIE Board of Directors.